 - Affidavit of non-conviction of proprietor/ partners/ directors under Drugs and Cosmetics Act, 1940.

-- Affidavit of registered pharmacist or competent person working full-time
+- Affidavit of a registered pharmacist or competent person working full-time

-- Appointment letter of registered pharmacist/competent person, if employed person.
+- Appointment letter of registered pharmacist/competent person, if an employed person.

 The legal bindings do not end here.
 Regular inspections by a pharmacy inspector are held under the supervision of CDSCO, headed by Drug Controller General of India.
 GN Singh being the current DCGI makes it strict for all the local, retail or wholesale pharmacies to maintain the standards of sale, storage, and display of drugs.

 If you want to know some more details on the company registration process in India then you can Click Here.

 2. Premises to Stock the Medicines